pato/ibcas.org/readme.txt

-+Create and manage your events for Creativity, Action, and Service individually +Track your progress in each of the sections, as well as overall +Upload your goal forms and reflections to our secure servers +Keep track of your log online
++Create and manage your events for Creativity, Action, and Service individually +Track your progress in each of the sections, as well as overall +Upload your goal forms and reflections to our secure servers +Keep track of your logs online
-+Access your files from any computer with internet connection +Export your log as a PDF file, and download all documents with one click!
++Access your files from any computer with internet connection +Export your logs as PDF files, and download all documents with one click!

 -Pato Lankenau